 4. Resource Efficiency: Compiled code tends to be more resource-efficient during execution, making it suitable for resource-constrained environments.

-1. Rapid Development is Needed: If you need to develop and test code quickly, interpreters offer immediate feedback, making them ideal for rapid development, prototyping, and iterative development.
+1. Rapid Development is Needed: Interpreters offer immediate feedback, making them ideal for rapidly developing, prototyping, and iteratively testing code.

 2. Cross-Platform Compatibility: When you require cross-platform compatibility and want your code to run on different systems without major modifications, interpreted languages are a better choice.